AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Important Notes
-<b>Please read each section fully</b>, especially anything bolded. \
+<b>Please read each section fully</b>, especially anything bolded and marked with "<b>(!)</b>". \
-There are important warnings in some of them that may cause you some headaches or confusion if missed.
+These are important warnings in some of them that may cause you some headaches or confusion if missed.

 This profile is more aggressive than most stock profiles, and some things may need turning down if your printer is still teething.
 My printer has a handful of mods that may make it more capable of slightly higher speeds and accels, so your mileage may vary.